 As the rise continues, the article interviews a grip of dudes who were around for the first wave of the east being “on the come up” (Ryan Hickey, Peter Bici, Jeff Pang, etc.), alongside some photos of the current individuals doing the rising.
 A great blend of nostalgia and today’s skaters that you see at Tompkins.

 We may have missed Black History Month, but we finally tracked down a copy of the famous Big Brother “Black Issue” from 1995.
 Big thanks to Sweet Waste and his closet full of skate memorabilia hoardings (dude has multiple pairs of Mike Carroll Vans still in the original box, not even in his size, among a great many other things.)
-Our race-themed Big Brother scan collection is now complete.

 P.S.
 The Skatepark of Tampa site is streaming Tampa Pro all weekend, so you can tune in live, where ever you are.
 Check the schedule.
 Have a good weekend.